beve-org/beve/extensions.md

 Used to separate chunks of data to match specifications like [NDJSON](http://ndjson.org).

+When converted to JSON this should add a new line (`'\n'`) character to the JSON.

 ## 1 - Type Tag (Variants)

 Expects a subsequent compressed unsigned integer to denote a type tag.
 A compressed SIZE indicator is used to efficiently store the tag.

 Layout : `HEADER | SIZE (i.e. type tag) | VALUE`

-When converted to JSON it is encouraged to use the following object layout:
+The converted JSON format should look like:

 ```json
 {